8 min read

 Kingswood

-Cost of Student Accommodation in Grahamstown
+Cost of student accommodation in Grahamstown

 Student accommodation in Grahamstown is relatively very affordable compared to the rest of South Africa.
 However, the cost will vary depending on the type of student accommodation you choose.